The word “handmade” is thrown about a lot these days but at Tempeh Culture, we mean it.

 We’re a small craft business so every step, from purchasing the soy beans to delivering your order is done by the same pair of hands.
 Each batch is made to order and the whole production takes three days to complete.

 The lengthy process starts by first sorting out any bad beans.
 While the Australian farms we source from do a fantastic job growing quality produce, a little vigilance goes a long way.

 These beans are first cracked and dehulled then left to soak overnight till it doubles in size.
 They are then boiled in water and a souring agent.

-Once it’s tender, the cooked beans are left to dry and cooled before we stir in our tempeh starter culture, which is made in-house.
+Once it’s tender, the cooked beans are left to dry and cooled before we stir in our tempeh starter culture.
 At this point, the beans are ready for fermentation, weighed out and wrapped individually with wax paper.